13 Tips for Better Data Aggregation in PostgreSQL and TimescaleDB

 Materialization in PostgreSQL allows you to pre-compute aggregations over your data and makes them available as cached values.
 This provides snappy response times to your application when querying these cached values.

-But while materialized views are commonplace in PostgreSQL, refreshing one after data insert, update or delete is often a compute-intensive exercise that materializes aggregates for the full view.
+But while materialized views are commonplace in PostgreSQL, refreshing one after data insert, update, or delete is often a compute-intensive exercise that materializes aggregates for the full view.
 This process unnecessarily consumes additional CPU and memory resources for underlying data that has not changed and may leave the materialized view unavailable to your application.

 With continuous aggregates, Timescale introduced a far superior method to speed up your application queries for aggregates.
 This method continuously and intelligently refreshes your materialization for new inserts and updates to the underlying raw data.
 It provides more flexibility over how soon your materialized aggregates are refreshed while keeping your continuous aggregates available.

-Although powerful, it’s worth mentioning that continuous aggregates come with some limitations.
+But first, a quick note: Although powerful, it’s worth mentioning that continuous aggregates come with some limitations.
 For example, they require a time_bucket

 function, and you can only query one hypertable in your continuous aggregate definition query.